NSBum/ojisan/content/post/2022-03-19-automating-handling-bank-statements/index.md

 2. Name `contains` list
 3. Passes shell script → embedded script

-The script is just `pdftotext "$1" | grep -q "Beaver"`.
+The embedded script for the last criterion is just `pdftotext "$1" | grep -q "Beaver"`.
 (Of course, yours won't be "Beaver" but whatever you use to uniquely identify what kind of document you're dealing with.)

 #### Processing the document in Hazel